Vinfall/UserScripts/README.md

 ### GitHub Release Highlight

+> [!WARNING]
-This is the sanitized public version and would NOT be updated regularly.
+> This is the sanitized public version and would NOT be updated regularly.

 Given that it's released in public domain, feel free to do whatever you want :)

 ## Notice